-Associate's Degrees - A student with an associate's degree in any discipline may enter any undergraduate degree program at Bellevue University and have no separate General Education Core Curriculum requirements to meet, but must satisfy Kirkpatrick Signature Series requirements.
+Associate's Degrees - A student with an associate's degree in any discipline may enter any undergraduate degree program at Bellevue University and have no separate Integrative General Education Curriculum requirements to meet, but must satisfy Kirkpatrick Signature Series requirements.
 There may be additional elective credits required.

-Bachelor's Degrees - A student with a bachelor's degree may enter a second bachelor's degree program at Bellevue University and have no separate General Education Core Curriculum or Kirkpatrick Signature Series requirements to meet.
+Undergraduate Degrees - A student with an undergraduate degree may enter a second undergraduate degree program at Bellevue University and have no separate Integrative General Education Curriculum or Kirkpatrick Signature Series requirements to meet.